aluxian/Tweeather/README.md

 #### Training

-The resulting tweets are used to train a naive Bayes classifier.
-The model is saved for future usage.
+The processed tweets were used to train a naive Bayes classifier.

 #### Running